Invitations & Protocol

 The correct form of address is:

-On first meeting, the Governor is greeted as ‘Your Excellency’, and thereafter as ‘Ma’am’.
+On first meeting, the Governor is greeted as ‘Governor’, and thereafter as ‘Sir’.
+The Governor should be formally acknowledged as ‘Governor’ at official engagements.

 2. Order of Proceedings

-If your invitation is accepted, details concerning your organisation’s function/event should be supplied to this office at least two weeks before the event, to assist in briefing the Governor.
+For an accepted invitation, to assist in briefing the Governor, details concerning your organisation’s function/event should be supplied to this office at least 2 weeks before the event.

 The information you provide needs to be as detailed as possible.
 However, it is preferable to provide an incomplete summary rather than delay the process.
 Supplementary information such as guest lists may be sent later as they become available.